maldahleh-archive/stock-spotter/README.md

 # StockSpotter
 StockSpotter is an iOS application that displays simple information on some of the most popular stocks on NASDAQ and the NYSE.
 The stats displayed by the application include the latest price, the 52 week low, the 52 week high, the average total volume and the market cap.

-This application was written in Objective-C as project #8 of the Treehouse iOS Techdegree.

 ## Screenshots
 <p align="center"><img src="https://i.imgur.com/l2Vm2m3.png" width="200"> <img src="https://i.imgur.com/ZYy1NpU.png" width="200"> <img src="https://i.imgur.com/wlRF2MD.png" width="200"></p>